RJAE5/4443-IoT/Assignments/README.md

 ### Table
-Below is a table summarizing each Assignment within this document.
+Below is a table summarizing each Assignment within this folder.
 The order is based on the type of assignment (alphabetically), there is no chronological distinction.

 |  #  | Folder        | Description                             |
 | --- | ------------- | --------------------------------------- |